 Web servers consist of hardware and software that use Hypertext Transfer Protocol (HTTP) to respond to web users’ requests made through the internet.
-Through this process, web servers load and deliver the requested page such as Google Search to your web browser.
+Through this process, web servers load and deliver the requested webpage – such as Google – to your web browser.

 Litespeed Web Server is highly efficient, this means websites load faster.

 Litespeed Web Server, abbreviated as LSWS, is almost a newcomer to the web server ‘scene’ having been founded in 2003.
 Over the last 19 years, LSWS has gained a vast, perhaps even cult-like, following among web hosting companies due to its efficiency.

 With its streamlined ‘event-driven’ architecture, web hosting companies running LSWS could, in theory, double the maximum capacity of the websites on their servers if they switched from Apache.

 Imagine if you are a web hosting company with 40 servers running Apache and each server could host 400 websites.
 The maximum number of websites you could host, theoretically, is 16,000.

 But then you hear about this technology called Litespeed Web Server that could double your hosting capacity to 32,000 websites – just by installing it…